 Generally speaking, it’s best to provide your patient with a PDA as part of a discussion about a proposed treatment or screening.
 This gives them time to review and reflect on the material.
 When you provide the PDA, tell your patient that, at the next appointment, they will have a chance to ask questions and fully discuss the decision in question.

 Before using a PDA, consider whether the patient will understand the information as presented in the particular PDA.
-For example, aids may not be appropriate where there is a language barrier or cognitive impairment.
-The aids may also be ineffective when a patient has a low level of health literacy.
-A review of almost 100 PDAs found that only three had been designed for patients with lower health literacy levels, and that more tailored PDAs are needed to meet the needs of this group.5
+For example, aids may not be appropriate where there is a language barrier, cognitive impairment, or any other issue affecting a patient’s ability to understand personal health information.

 3. Follow up with your patient

-4. Document your use of the PDA and print the aid where necessary
+4. Document your use of the PDA and archive the aid where necessary

 Document in the patient chart any PDAs provided to the patient, the patient’s decision, and the fact that the patient was given an opportunity to ask questions about the treatment before making a decision.